webdiscus/html-bundler-webpack-plugin/README.md

 </html>
 ```

-Then add the `preprocessor` to use your custom template engine:
+Add the `preprocessor` to use your custom template engine:
 ```js
 const HtmlBundlerPlugin = require('html-bundler-webpack-plugin');
 const Handlebars = require('handlebars');